cockpit-project/cockpituous/metrics/README.md

 ## Deployment to Kubernetes

+Our production instances run on on CentOS CI OpenShift.
+See [CentOS CI docs](../centos-ci.md) for how to access the cluster.

  - For the first-ever installation, create a persistent volume claim to store the Prometheus database (as that is somewhat precious):